TamerShlash/recipe-viewer/ruby/README.md

 ## Environment Variables

 This app requires 2 environment variables: `CONTENTFUL_SPACE` and `CONTENTFUL_TOKEN`.
-I've added `dotenv-rails` for development and testing, so
+I've added `dotenv-rails` for development and testing, so feel free to use the `.env` file.

 ## Running